openaire/guidelines-literature-repositories/docs/field_projectid.rst

 **Modified**

-adopting fundingReference elements from DataCite schema and funderId; replacing ``info:eu-repo/grantAgreement`` syntax in OpenAIRE Guidelines v4
+adopting fundingReference elements from DataCite schema and funderId; this replaces the ``info:eu-repo/grantAgreement`` syntax.

 **Example**